aptos-foundation/AIPs/aips/aip-21.md

 ## Suggested deployment timeline

-on Devnet by early April, on Testnet by mid April and Mainnet by early May.
+On Devnet by early April, on Testnet by mid April and Mainnet by early May.